Pistos/ramaze-comet-example/blog-post.markdown

 Install the <code>file-tail</code> gem, and then open up a <code>ramaze-comet-example.log</code> file in the same directory as <code>start.rb</code>.
 Fill it with some sample text.

-Browse to [http://localhost:7001/tail](http://localhost:7001/tail).
+Then run <code>start.rb</code> and browse to [http://localhost:7001/tail](http://localhost:7001/tail).
 You should see the last 10 lines of your <code>ramaze-comet-example.log</code> file.
-Now, with the web page open, add some more lines to the file, and then look at your browser; the new lines should appear (after a tiny delay).
+Now, with the web page open, add some more lines to the file (don't forget to save if you're using an editor to add lines), and then look at your browser; the new lines should appear (after a tiny delay).

 ### Details